Songonge/SQL-Projects/Spotify_Streams.md

 11. _skipped_ (BOOLEAN): TRUE or FALSE depending on if the user skipped to the next song

 ## Creating the Database
-This task is to create a database in PostgreSQL where to store the new table that will contain the dataset.
+This task is to create a database in PostgreSQL to store the new table that will contain the dataset.
 The query is as follows.
 ```
 CREATE DATABASE sql_projects
 ;